Jury weighs murder charges against Philadelphia abortion doctor

 ‘HOUSE OF HORRORS’

-Prosecutors describe Gosnell’s clinic as a “house of horrors” and the trial has been watched closely by both sides of the abortion debate.
+The clinic that prosecutors call a “house of horrors” has been watched closely by both sides of the abortion debate.

 Reverend Frank Pavone, director of the anti-abortion group Priests for Life, said the often gory trial testimony “will change the conversation. ...
 It’ll help people engage and make them realize they’re not just talking about a theoretical idea.”